Back to Dog Expert Advice

 BBQ foods for dogs: what's safe for them to eat?

-• Keep a covered container nearby to collect bones and debris – you don’t want your dog eating these
+• Keep a covered container nearby for bones and food waste

 Dog enjoying family BBQ